 is merely gauche, not disruptive, and so, cannot be barred.

-all beepers and cellular phones must be turned off prior to entering the
+environment.
+Therefore, all beepers and cellular phones must be turned off prior to

-lecture room.
-Exceptions to this policy must be cleared with the instructor.
+text-messaging during class.
+Exceptions to this policy must be cleared with the

-The assignment of letter grades to oneís overall course average will be
+The assignment of letter grades to one’s overall course average will be

 determined by the following rule: If the class mean is ≥ 78, then